kent-map/kent/theatre/canterbury-theatre.md

 <br><br>
 Alomst thirty years later, in August 1891, Sarah Thorne booked the theatre for three nights for a performance by [Ellen Terry](/20c/20c-terry-biography) of Nance Oldfield in Charles Reade's comedy.[^ref30] Ellen was was one of the most famous actresses of her day.
 Later that year, Henry Irving unveiled a memorial to Christopher Marlowe in the Buttermarket, revealing how proud Canterbury was of its theatrical heritage.
 <br><br>
 In 1898, the ‘Sarah Thorne Dramatic Company’ presented Dion Boucicault’s ‘The Flying Scud’ at the Canterbury Theatre.
 In the play, the hero, Tom Meredith, the villain Grindley Goodge, the comic lead, Nat Gosling and Katey Rideout obsessively follow the fortunes of the eponymous racehorse, and its preparation for the Epsom races.
+It is from this play where the phrase “I’ve got to see a man about a dog” comes.[^ref31]
+<br><br>
-It is from this play where the phrase “I’ve got to see a man about a dog” comes.[^ref31] As well as visiting theatre companies, the theatre was used by amateur groups such as The Old Stagers and the Rifle Volunteers.
+As well as visiting theatre companies, the theatre was used by amateur groups such as The Old Stagers and the Rifle Volunteers.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/e/ea/Marlowe_Memorial_unveiling%2C_1891.jpg" label="Marlowe Memorial unveiling 1891, Buttermarket, Canterbury" attribution="Folger Shakespeare Library, Public domain, via Wikimedia Commons">

 In 1913, the Theatre Royal was refurbished by Mr S. Lipman of the Empire Kinematograph Theatre.[^ref32] It eventually closed on 30th January, 1926 and was sold to the Lefevre brothers.[^ref33]